-4. Why are torpedo bombers so hard to use?
+6. Why are torpedo bombers so hard to use?
 The enemy just sails past aerial torpedoes...

-Aerial torpedoes will run over several turns to their target.
+Aerial torpedoes usually run over several turns to their target.
 This means you don't have to get too close to the enemy ship before dropping (although allied torpedoes do have a fairly short range).

-Most importantly make sure to set the aircraft attack marker 0.5-1.5 ship lengths in front of the target so it target sails into the torpedo.
-Remember you can adjust both the angle of the attack and the point along the ship's path you wish to strike, see section 1.1.5.
+Most importantly make sure to set the aircraft attack marker 0.5-1.5 ship lengths in front of the target so it sails into the torpedo.
+Remember you can adjust both the angle of the attack and the point along the ship's path you wish to strike.